callmenoodles/lutris-coverup/README.md

 Use this if you only want to update covers, banners, **or**, icons.

 #### Lutris Path
-Lutris stores game covers in `coverart`, banners in `banners`, and all your games' information in a SQLite database called `pga.db`.
+Lutris stores game covers in `coverart`, banners in `banners`, and all your games' information in an SQLite database called `pga.db`.

 #### Icon Path
 Lutris stores game icons in a separate directory `icons/hicolor/128x128/apps`.